pjotrp/bioruby-exominer/README.md

   exominer --rdf --name tcga_bc -s ncbi_symbols.tab --hugo hugo_symbols.tab --doi doi:10.1038/nature11412 --tag 'species=human;type=breast cancer' < tcga_bc.txt

+## Context

+When a gene name gets mined from a text, it is nice to see where it is coming from. exominer provides context for this reason by including the text around the gene name with every reference.
+This is also a great way to weed out false positives!
+If the context for a gene named SE says: 'Department of Oncology, Lund University, SE-221 85 Lund, Sweden' - you may think twice about including it into your design.
+Computers are not very good at automated text mining.
+The human eye can pick these mistakes up quickly, exominer makes use the human capability.
+The RDF output contains this context by default.
+To switch context off, simply you can either add a CLI switch, or pass in a tag saying 'context=false'.

+One extra (interesting) facility for context is the --context=line command.
+This will set the context to the full line in a text file (from LF to LF).
+This can be very useful when parsing tabular data (Excel dumps, for example).

 ## Vocabularies

 In addition to the standard W3C vocabularies, exominer uses the